 What to do with E-Waste

-Luckily, there is a great way to get rid of electronic waste that prevents many of the substances already named from making their way into the environment: recycling.
+Luckily, electronic recycling services exist to get rid of e-waste and prevent many of the toxic substances from affecting the environment.
 Recycling e-waste, or eCycling, safely gets rid of toxic chemicals in electronics and leads to less long-term consumption of resources when producing electronics and other goods.

-- Recycling one million laptops saves the energy equivalent to the electricity used by more than 3,500 US homes in a year
+- Recycling 1 million laptops saves the energy equivalent to the electricity used by more than 3,500 U.S. homes in a year.

-- For every one million cell phones we recycle, 35 thousand pounds of copper, 772 pounds of silver, 75 pounds of gold, and 33 pounds of palladium can be recovered
+- For every 1 million cell phones we recycle, 35,000 pounds of copper, 772 pounds of silver, 75 pounds of gold, and 33 pounds of palladium can be recovered.

-In addition to recycling, the EPA also notes that, instead of recycling old electronics, users should also consider donating working electronics or using them for longer periods of time.
-This keeps e-waste out of the waste stream for a longer time and is beneficial in the long run.
+In addition to recycling, the EPA also recommends users consider donating working electronics or using them for longer periods of time instead of recycling old electronics.
+This keeps e-waste out of the waste stream for a longer time—beneficial in the long run.

 How DataShield Helps

-DataShield doesn’t just get rid of old documents and data: we also recycle old electronics.
-If it has a plug or battery, we recycle it, and we are committed to reducing the number of toxic chemicals in landfills over time.
+DataShield doesn’t just get rid of old documents and data: we’re experts at electronic recycling.
+If it has a plug or battery, we recycle it, and we help reduce the number of toxic chemicals in landfills over time.

-DataShield is one of two businesses in the Omaha area certified by the BBB for electronics waste management.
+DataShield is one of the Omaha area’s BBB-certified e-waste management providers.
 If you’re interested in learning more about our commitment to eCycling, or have electronics you need to recycle, contact us today.